Duke-GCB/SciComp-Materials/slurm/README.md

 for in-job execution (working or scratch areas)

 **Exercises**
-* ssh into the DSCR, either using dscr-slogin-01.oit.duke.edu or 02
+* ssh into the DSCR, using the dscr-slogin-02.oit.duke.edu login node
 * Use the scheduler command `sinfo` to inspect your local cluster.
 Confer with your neighbor.
 What is going on here?
 * Try using the `sinfo --long` command.
 Any more insights?